- Home

 Documents

 A plan review application packet will be re-submitted for any changes to the establishment.
 Please utilize the Plan Review Guidance Manual below when filling out a Change in Ownership or Food Service Plan Review.
+You can also reference the Food Service Permitting Category Definitions to determine which fee types may apply.

 If there is a remodel of a food service establishment, increased seating capacity, or a substantial change to the menu, a full plan review must be completed.
 See the Plan Review Application below.